snarflakes/PiEthereumWallet/README.md

-# Ethereum Hardware Starter Wallet for Raspberry Pi and ST7789 IPS Display:
+# Raspberry Pi Ethereum Hardware Wallet with Uniswap cryptocurrency Exchange Button and ST7789 IPS Display:

 For $30 (+ cost of microSD cards) you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
 Load and gift small cold wallets to friends and family.